Endless-Void/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 **TrainFiles** -&gt; Its a character vector that contains all the data directories in the train folder.

+**features** -&gt; Its a data frame containning the variable names for the test and train data.

 **test** -&gt; Its a data frame containning the test data set with a dimensions of 2946 x 561.